HNStaggs/HNStaggs/README.md

 - Hobbies: Weight lifting, pilates, traveling, spending time with my dog, Luna :)

 ## Let's Connect!
-Feel free to reach out if you want to collaborate on a project, contribute to any of my repositories, or just want to connect!
+Feel free to reach out if you want to collaborate on a project or just want to connect!

 ---